What Should I Do? Step 0: The Fundamentals – Emergency Preparedness

 A number of Peak Prosperity groups have coordinated community food-storage packing days, where folks get together to share the expense and labor.
 These days are enjoyable bonding events and filled with learning new skills (like heat sealing).

 Also, the network of food canneries offered to the public by the Mormon Church are a fantastic and unbelievably low-cost resource.
 You do not need to be a Mormon to visit one and they don’t pressure you about their faith when you’re there.
 These canneries allow you to pack your own food in tin cans, pouches or in bulk containers (though the latter is not a good option for long-term storage).
 Or, if you want to skip the labor, you can just buy pre-packaged cans and pouches there.

 If you do end up packing your own food reserves, you’ll need quality food-grade containers to store them in.
 Again, we’re big fans of the FoodBrick containers, which are companions to the containers we recommended in the early section on water storage (and with which they conveniently stack interchangeably).

 Also, be sure to use oxygen absorbers within each food container to reduce spoilage and extend shelf-life.

 How much (in terms of pounds) of each type of food do I need for each member of my household?
-A very helpful food storage calculator (in Excel) can be downloaded by clicking here.
+Very helpful food storage tools can be found by clicking here.

 Consider stocking up on supplements as well, to make sure you don’t become deficient in any essential vitamins.
 We like the offering found at iHerb.com.